ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/setup/kubernetes-gke.md

 ## ToolJet Database

 If you intend to use this feature, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
-Please [follow the instructions here](/docs/setup/env-vars#tooljet-database) for additional environment variable configuration to be done.
+Please [follow the instructions here](/docs/setup/env-vars#tooljet-database) for additional environment variables configuration to be done.

 1. Setup PostgREST server